cristovao-n/vqa-mllms-tcc/README.md

 # tcc

-## Algorithm 1: Dataset pre-processing
+## Module 1: samples-generator

-for i in range(5):
+### VQA-RAD

+select 5 samples of open-ended questions and 5 samples of closed-ended questions.
+Each sample containing 40 random rows from VQA-RAD dataset
+Data: qid, phrase_type, qid_linked_id, image_case_url, image_name, image_organ, evaluation, question, question_rephrase, question_relation, question_frame, question_type, answer, answer_type

+### PathVQA

+select 5 samples of open-ended questions and 5 samples of closed-ended questions.
+Each sample containing 40 random rows from PathVQA dataset
+Data: image, question, answer, answer_type

+### PMC-VQA

-  select 80 random rows from PathVQA dataset (image, question, expected_answer) select 40 random rows from VQA-RAD dataset (image, question, expected_answer) select 40 random rows from PMC-VQA dataset (image, question, choices, expected_answer)
+select 10 samples of multi-choices questions.
+Each sample containing 40 random rows from PMC-VQA dataset

-  Classify them as open-ended or closed-ended
-  Remove or add randomly to match the expected ratio of 50/50 Add columns:
-  - Test number: it'll be the same for all questions of the current test
-  - question type: closed-ended or open-ended
+Data: index, Figure_path, Caption, Question, Choice, Choice, Choice, Choice, Answer, split

+Extra columns:

-  - image type: pathology or radiology (it is possible to assign it according to the dataset) Create one file or folder per test set
+-   image type: pathology or radiology (it is possible to assign it according to the dataset)

-## Algorithm 2: Results dataset
+## Module 2: Langchain

-for test in tests:
-  Do the experiment for all models using their APIs (pass the image and the question)
-    Models under test:
+Do the experiment for all models using their APIs (pass the image and the question) Models under test:

     GPT 4oV
     Gemini 2.0
     LLama 4 or LLama 3.2

 Save in the table the model_answer and the model

 Evaluate the results manually according to these criteria:

     Should directly answer the question and provide the correct response.